DrTaDa/AGI_ML_intelligence/README.md

 ## Collection of ressources

-### Research centers and laboratories working directly on the problem AGI
+### Research centers and laboratories working directly on the problem of AGI

 [Numenta](https://numenta.com/)